Veto vs NeMo Guardrails

 - -You need to authorize, deny, or escalate tool calls before they execute

-- -You want human-in-the-loop approval workflows for high-risk operations
+- -You want human review workflows for high-risk operations

 - -Your stack includes TypeScript, or you use multiple agent frameworks